4 Essential Mistakes To Avoid During Pair Programming Interviews

 Interviewees would do better to ditch the YOLO approach on this one and use the session to show their planning and communication skills.

 These are just some of the things we have learned from our discussions with hiring managers and candidates.
 We hope that they help you in your next interview.
 Another important aspect of a good pair programming interview is using the right tool, and HackerEarth’s FaceCode can help you with that.
-The key to having a good technical interview is creating a familiar environment for the candidates, so they can relax and focus on the task at hand.
+The key to having a good technical code pair interview is creating a familiar environment for the candidates, so they can relax and focus on the task at hand.
 FaceCode, with its built-in code editor and easy-to-access question library, allows you to do that easily.

 We hope you ace your next pair programming interview – whether you are an interviewer or a candidate.
 Good luck!